avivl/cloud-sre-agent/docs/CAPABILITY_SYSTEM.md

 When contributing to the capability system:

 1. **Follow the existing patterns** for capability definitions
-2. **Add comprehensive tests** for new functionality
+2. **Add comprehensive tests** for functionality
-3. **Update documentation** for new features
+3. **Update documentation** for features
 4. **Consider backward compatibility** when making changes
 5. **Add appropriate logging** for debugging

 ## License

-This capability discovery system is part of the Gemini SRE Agent project and follows the same licensing terms.
+This capability discovery system is part of the Cloud SRE Agent project and follows the same licensing terms.